 Salem St. in historic downtown Apex comes alive during this time-honored arts and crafts festival.
 What started as a small community day in a school parking lot has grown into a 22,000-attendee event, featuring live music all day, artists, entertainment for kids, fair-themed food and more.

-Celebrate Cary's rural past at West Cary's big festival!
-Enter one of the fun contests, try some local craft beer and have lunch from food trucks.
-Breweries at the Beer Garden will include locals Bond Brother Beer Company, Fortnight Brewing Company, Jordan Lake Brewing Company and Southern Peak Brewery.
-And the 10+ food trucks on-site include Cousins Maine Lobster, FRESH.
-Local Ice Cream, Oak City Fish and Chips plus more area favorites.
+Celebrate Cary's rural past at Western Cary's big festival!
+Enter a contest, try some local craft beer and have lunch from some of the best food trucks in the area.
+The Beer Garden will include local breweries Bond Brother Beer Company, Fortnight Brewing Company and Jordan Lake Brewing Company, plus Naughty Penguin Hard Cider.
 Watch artists demonstrate their crafts and take some art home for yourself.
 Also, kids can have a blast at the KidZone with bunnies and llamas at the Petting Zoo.
 Lots of fun for the whole family!

-A full day of art, food and music in downtown Wake Forest is on the books.
-Hundreds of artisan booths featuring handcrafted arts and crafts highlight the family-friendly festival, along with multiple entertainment venues and a beer garden.
+The 39th Annual Meet in the Street Festival is a full day of art, food and music.
+Hundreds of booths featuring handcrafted arts and crafts highlight the family-friendly festival, along with multiple entertainment venues and a beer garden.
 Tip: You can't miss White Street Brewing Company when you're downtown—stop in to try their Scottish Ale (Gold Medal winner at the 2016 Great American Beer Festival) or the Emmalynn Belgian-style blonde ale (2017 U.S. Beer Open Championship Silver Medal winner).

-Wendell celebrates the arts with this day-long outdoor gala of arts.
+Wendell celebrates the arts with this outdoor gala.
 Join the fun and spend the day meeting artists from 9am-4pm, including a sidewalk chalk artist working from noon-3pm.
-Paintings will be judged starting at 4pm, followed by an artists' reception and public viewing at 5pm at Wine and Beer 101 on N. Main St. (beer and wine will be available for purchase, plus light snacks).
-After winners are announced, take part in an hour-long silent auction beginning at 5:30pm to take some art home for yourself or friends and family!
+Take part in the Arts & Crafts Fair from 9am-2pm and take some art and handmade items home for yourself or friends and family!

 SpringFest turns Morrisville's Town Hall Dr. into a carnival for the whole family!
 The event includes entertainment, midway games, rides, live music and local-favorite food trucks.
 Admission is free, but have some money on hand for food trucks and games (game tickets run at $20 for 25 or $1 per game ticket—they'll be available for purchase at the event).